OCHA-DAP/hdx-hapi/docs/data_usage_guides/enums.md

 Almost all population group terms come from
 [UNHCR's glossary](https://www.unhcr.org/refugee-statistics/methodology/data-content/),
-except for "POC", "RRI", and "all".
-"RRI" was added as an umbrella term for returnees because unlike UNHCR, the humanitarian needs data does not distinguish between returned refugees and returned IDPs.
+except for "RRI", and "all". "all" represents no-disaggregation", while RRI" was added as an umbrella term for returnees because the humanitarian needs data does not distinguish between returned refugees and returned IDPs.